zakinshi/INCEPTION/README.md

 **If everything is set up correctly, the download should begin shortly.**

 **Built with precision, passion, and a commitment to clean**
-### Grateful for your time and interest — every contribution and insight helps this project grow stronger.
+### Grateful for your time and interest Every contribution and insight helps this project grow stronger.